Slack

 Configuring the Slack connector

-Squid connects to a Slack application to send messages in your Slack workspace.
+Squid connects to a Slack application to send and read messages in your Slack workspace.

 Creating a Slack application